dheerajGitAccount/tradingReport/README.md

 b) Integration Testing is not applicable as there are no downstream systems present.

-c) TDD report has been attached as screenshot via jacoco plugin and jacoco-ut committed with result and coverage.
+c) "TDD Report Screenshot.PNG" file has been attached via jacoco plugin and jacoco-ut committed with result and coverage.

 d) Exception handling added.